jacobstein123/Markov-Chain-Sentence-Generator/README.md

 **How To Use:**

-* Place the sample text you want to analyze in the same folder as main.py
+* Place the sample text you want to analyze in the same folder as SentenceGenerator.py

-* Replace the file name (huckfinn.txt) in main.py with the file name of your desired text
+* Import SentenceGenerator into your project

+* Create a string `sample_text` with the contents of the textfile you wish to analyze

-* Call `generate_sentences(sample_text)` to create a sentence based on the text patterns in the sample text
+* Call `SentenceGenerator.generate_sentences(sample_text)` to create a sentence based on the text patterns in the sample text

+* For an example usage and how to create paragraphs, see example.py

 **Algorithm Explanation:**